 A+ period: 10–11 a.m.

 B period: 11 a.m.–12 p.m.

 Lunchtime: Lunch period is between noon and 12:45 p.m.
 Members may store bag lunches in the refrigerator and use the front counter and stove for preparing food.
 Please clean up your area of the table and floor after you eat.
 We have traditionally prepared a “stone soup” on Wednesdays, where everyone interested in soup brings an ingredient and helps to prepare the soup during the morning hours.
 There is also coffee available, and hot water for tea.
 All are expected to wash their own dishes and generally help with kitchen clean up duties.

-Class assignments are made by lottery.
+Session assignments are made by lottery.
 Please submit your registration form by the deadline listed on the form.
 If you fail to do so, your family will not be included in the lottery process.

 Registration payments: Checks should be made out to TALC or to The Alternative Learning Center, and mailed along with your registration form.
 The amount may change depending on the number of families registered and will be listed on your registration form.

 Teaching: Every family is required to make an educational offering to the cooperative every semester.
 New members begin making their offerings during their second semester at TALC.
 These most often takes the form of sessions, but can also include a field trip or special event.
 Many families find that approximately six hours of donated time works well for them (not counting preparation time).
 Some families prefer to co-teach, or to bring nonmembers in to donate their teaching expertise.
 Students are also welcome to offer.
 Schedules from past seasons are available in the “Old Schedules” file in the mailbox folder or online for inspiration.
 Brainstorming for the next season also takes place on the e-mail group.